This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-I think Instagram helped shine a light on the coolest houseplants and really spark the trend.
-It’s not that they ever went anywhere, but a few factors have meant MUCH more selection at local florists and garden centres.
-It’s now possible to find more than a peace lily or African violet or Boston fern to decorate with indoors.
-Some of the accounts that I started to follow featured these vibrant, leafy Instagram feeds of verdant indoor spaces.
+I think Instagram helped shine a light on the coolest houseplants and really spark the trend of filling one’s space with lush greenery and interesting specimens.
+It’s not that indoor plants ever went anywhere, but a few factors have meant a bigger selection at garden centers, grocery stores, and other retailers where you can buy plants.
+It’s now possible to find more than a peace lily, African violet, or Boston fern to decorate with indoors.
+Some of the accounts I follow on social media feature vibrant, leafy feeds full of recommendations.
 Lush greenery frames the pictures and modern knick knacks, rather than the other way around.
-I discovered Plant the Future’s feed with its Star Wars planters and fun, offbeat designs.
-I also started following The Jungalow and the Toronto-based Houseplant Journal.
+I enjoy Plant the Future’s feed with its Star Wars planters and fun, and the Toronto-based Houseplant Journal, to name a few.

 I don’t really think of myself as having a green thumb when it comes to indoor houseplants.
 It’s more green-ish.
 Orchids?
 I can keep them alive, but I’ve never had one rebloom for me.
 I have varying success with other plants, depending on what it is and the care required.
-But I love to buy them—for myself and as gifts.
-I recommend that you ask at the time of purchase what the care instructions are for the plant you’re taking home.
+But my success rate has vastly improved, thanks to improved watering techniques and attention.
+I always recommend that you ask at the time of purchase what the care instructions are for the plant you’re taking home, especially if it’s for somebody else.

 With all that said, I’ve gathered a collection of some of the coolest houseplants I’ve come across.
-And I may add to it as I find more.
+And I will try to add to it as I find more.
 This list is totally subjective, of course, but maybe you’ll discover a plant that you’d like to bring into your indoor space.

 The coolest houseplants (in no particular order)